whacked/cow/learning braille.md

 We are swapping out the blue inputs from the eye, with the reddish inputs from the finger. [^literature-on-tactile-input]
 [^literature-on-tactile-input]: [zotero:Brain activation related to the tactile perception of touching ridged texture using fingers](https://dx.doi.org/10.1111/srt.13122)

 The full mechanism is far more complex because unlike physical systems, neural systems rarely work in isolation.
-But as an engineering problem, we're basically replacing the webcam for the keyboard.
+But as an engineering problem, we're basically replacing the webcam with the keyboard.

 # learning the alphabet